Easy Sausage Potato Soup

 Making potato and sausage soup

-Kale: For color and texture, we stir in chopped kale towards to end of cooking.
+For color and texture, we stir in chopped kale towards to end of cooking.
 To prepare kale, strip the leaves from the stalks (the stalks are too tough for this soup).
 Then chop or tear into bite-size pieces.
 Baby kale leaves work, too and don’t require any chopping.
-You can also use spinach, Swiss chard or other greens as a substitute.

 Easy Sausage Potato Soup

-2. Add the onions to the sausage and cook until soft.
+1. Brown the sausage, add the onions, and cook until soft.

-6. Stir in the kale and parmesan cheese.
-Taste for seasoning, and then serve!
+3. Stir in the kale and parmesan cheese, then serve!

 Easy Sausage Potato Soup